odidev/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/google-axion-cicd-gke/google-Axion.md

 	Download the Key File:
 		- A JSON key file will be downloaded to your computer.
 This file contains the credentials for the service account.

-3. Authenticate gcloud with the Service Account
+3. Authenticate gcloud with the Service Account in self-hosted runner VM
-	- Set the GOOGLE_APPLICATION_CREDENTIALS environment variable to point to the JSON key file:
+	- upload json file in self-hosted runner VM and set the GOOGLE_APPLICATION_CREDENTIALS environment variable to point to the JSON key file:
 	```console
 	export GOOGLE_APPLICATION_CREDENTIALS="PATH_TO_JSON_KEY_FILE"
 	```